-Many people with high blood pressure use home remedies to help control their blood pressure.
-In some cases, this can avoid the need to start medication, or reduce the need for increasing drug doses and additional prescribed treatments.
+Many people with high blood pressure are looking for natural remedies to help control their blood pressure.
+In some cases, these natural approaches can avoid the need to start medication, or reduce the need for increasing drug doses and additional prescribed treatments.

 Natural remedies for high blood pressure